bellaj/BTC_Token/README.md

 3rd Reward at the CSAW 2016.<br>
 # Fair access Framework
 ### (this github repos is just a small part of the project.
-The code is deprecated please contact the team for updated version)<br>
+The code is deprecated please contact the team for an updated version)<br>

 **Special credit : AAfaf ouaddah (protocol desing)**
 <br>